rocketbot-cl/PDF/README.md

 7. Read PDF text boxes and checkboxes
 This command reads the text boxes and checkboxes of a PDF file.

+8. Count Pages
+This command allows you to count the pages of a PDF.

-8. Write on PDF input
+9. Write on PDF input
 This command allows you to write on a PDF input, creating a new PDF with the data loaded.

-9. Crop image from PDF
+10. Crop image from PDF
 Create an image from the assigned coordinates.

-10. Convert to JPG
+11. Convert to JPG
 Convert each sheet of a PDF file to JPG format

+12. Add image to PDF
+Adds an image to a PDF on the page and coordinates entered.